🛍 Black Friday Sale: Massive DISCOUNT + $15K+ in Partner Offers!

 Example of image in search results for a keyword

-After sending the request to Google, you might have to wait for a few days (or longer) for indexing to complete.
+After sending the request to Google, you might have to wait a few days (or longer) for indexing to complete.

 Note that if everything’s fine and Google still decides not to show an image next to your article, there is nothing you can do, as Google sometimes ignores the custom meta information altogether and shows something from the page’s content that matches the search intent better.